Cluster monitoring setup

 Grafana UI

-If you create a document //sys/interface_monitoring/allow_grafana_url, the button will be visible only to users who have the use permission on this document.
+By default, the button is available to all cluster users.
+If you create the //sys/interface_monitoring/allow_grafana_url document (or //sys/interface-monitoring/allow_grafana_url for UI versions 3.12.2 and earlier), the button will only be visible to users who have the use permission on this document.

 Supported dashboards

-Currently, the following dashboards are supported:
+Currently, the following dashboards are automatically loaded and supported:

 • master-accounts